Tone-Test/TT-YTDL/readme.md

 ## Contributing

 I welcome contributions to TT-YTDL!
-If you'd like to contribute, please feel free to submit a pull request or open an issue on GitHub.
+If you'd like to contribute, please feel free to submit a pull request or an issue.